cmswriter/name-gen/README.md

 ```
 lists           Included Name-Lists:
 ├── f             Fiction: Names from books, games, and other media.
+│   ├── aed         Aedra/Daedra -- The Elder Scrolls
+│   │   └── all       All the names of the Aedra and Daedra.
 │   ├── alt         Altmer -- The Elder Scrolls
 │   │   ├── fem       Feminine Altmer names.
 │   │   ├── mas       Masculine Altmer names.